ytakefuji/mediapipe_hand/README.md

 # How to run finger.py

-A hand can be detected and 2D (x,y) coordinates of 21 points of five fingers can be generated:
+A right hand can be detected and 2D (x,y) coordinates of 21 points of five fingers can be recognized:

 <img src="hand.png" height=260 width=770 >

 handLandmarks[ ][ ] can determine a position of 21 points by the first index and an axis of x or y by the second index.
 For example,
-handLandmarks[4][1] indicates Thumb-finger-tip "4" of x-axis "1".
+handLandmarks[4][1] indicates Thumb-finger-tip by "4" in x-axis by "1".

-handLandmarks[8][2] indicates Index-finger-tip "8" of y-axis "2".
+handLandmarks[8][2] indicates Index-finger-tip by "8" in y-axis by "2".

 What is handLandmarks[20][2]?